 For some individuals further options are required to get the shoulder moving better before physio becomes effective.

-Corticosteroid intra-articular injection
+Corticosteroid intra-articular injection for frozen shoulder.

 This is more than likely beneficial in the initial 2 phases where there is an inflammatory process present.